Here are the people Trump has picked for key positions so far

 Trump said Wednesday he will nominate Florida Rep. Matt Gaetz to serve as his attorney general, naming a loyalist in the role of the nation’s top prosecutor.

-In selecting Gaetz, 42, Trump passed over some of the more established lawyers whose names had been mentioned as being contenders for the job.
+In selecting Gaetz, 42, Trump passed over more established lawyers whose names had been mentioned as being contenders for the job.

 “Matt will end Weaponized Government, protect our Borders, dismantle Criminal Organizations and Restore Americans’ badly-shattered Faith and Confidence in the Justice Department,” Trump said in a statement.

-Gaetz resigned from Congress Wednesday night.
+Gaetz resigned from Congress after Trump announced him.
 The House Ethics Committee has been investigating an allegation that Gaetz paid for sex with a 17-year-old, though that probe effectively ended when he resigned.
 Gaetz has denied any wrongdoing.

 DIRECTOR OF NATIONAL INTELLIGENCE: Tulsi Gabbard